 This pleasing combination of textures (crunchy pecans) and flavors (sweet-tart cranberries) is also loaded with protein, fiber, and vitamins.
-Serve it with a cup of squash soup for a hearty meal.
 Get the recipe.

 A drizzle of roasted tomato sauce enlivens this hearty vegetarian entree.
 If it's too cold to grill, broil the vegetables instead.
 Get the recipe.